Resolvr-io/escrow/README.md

 ### Prerequisites

-You will need to have Rust and NodeJS/bun installed to run the app.
-You can install Rust [here](https://www.rust-lang.org/tools/install) NodeJS [here](https://nodejs.org/en/download/) and bun [here](https://bun.sh/).
+You will need to have Rust and NodeJS/Bun installed to run the app.
+You can install Rust [here](https://www.rust-lang.org/tools/install), NodeJS [here](https://nodejs.org/en/download/), and Bun [here](https://bun.sh/).

 ### Commands